cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Element and Scalar Validation {#input-validation}

-The DeserializeElement function converts an arbitrary byte array to a group element.
+The DeserializeElement function recovers a group element from an arbitrary byte array.
 This function validates that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.